Probate Q&A Series

 • Names and addresses of heirs and devisees.

-5. Post Bond and File Oath: Be prepared to post a bond and take the oath required by the court.
-The bond amount usually equals the value of the estate.
+5. Post Bond and File Oath: Be prepared to post a bond if required and take the oath required by the court.

-6. Attend the Hearing: Appear at the scheduled hearing.
-If the court finds that the executor has not qualified, it will issue you letters of administration with will annexed.
+6. Attend Any Required Hearing: If the clerk determines a hearing is necessary and finds that the executor has not qualified or is not entitled to serve, the clerk may issue letters of administration with the will annexed.

 Key Points to Consider

 • Filing in the correct county is crucial.
-The estate’s administration follows the decedent’s last residence.
+The estate’s administration generally follows the decedent’s domicile.

 • The court may require a bond to protect the estate against mismanagement.

-• If the named executor later qualifies before your hearing, the court may dismiss your petition.
+• If the named executor later qualifies before letters are issued to someone else, the clerk may allow that executor to serve.

 Next Steps